apache/nuttx-apps/graphics/twm4nx/README.txt

        menu just as any other region of the background.
 This would be easy to fix, but just replacing the background image widget is the better solution.
-    7. The Icon Manager currently used the default window width.
-That is set half of the display width which is okay for the display I am using, but it really needs to set a width that is appropriate for the number of columns and the size of a generic name string.
-    8. There are a few color artifacts in the toolbar of the CONTEMPORARY theme.
+    7. There are a few color artifacts in the toolbar of the CONTEMPORARY theme.
 These look like boards are being drawn around the toolbar widgets (even though the are configured to be borderless).